Call for Artists

 Pay special attention to the materials, size and mediums requirements described below.
 Artwork that does not meet these requirements will be unfortunately rejected.

 1) You must have a Twitter account to take part in Twitter Art Exhibit.
-Make sure to follow @twitrartexhibit, as well as the hashtag #TAE17.
-Don’t forget to visit www.twitterartexhibit.org too for updates!
+Make sure to follow @twitrartexhibit, @PegasusRDA_ACT (blue white and red logo) as well as the hashtag #TAE18.
+Don’t forget to visit www.twitterartexhibit.org

-2) Fill out the registration form (link above) When you have registered to take part you will be sent a confirmation email with more information about where to send your finished postcard.
+2) Fill out the registration form.
+When you have registered to take part you will be sent a confirmation email with more information about where to send your finished postcard.

 3) Create a postcard-sized ORIGINAL piece of art.
 Standard postcard sizes are required: 6.3 x 4.7 inches or 16x12 cm MAXIMUM (see detailed size, medium & material requirements below).
 Only ONE per artist please.